Ivan Mesík: Spartak Trnava

-Mesík made his Fortuna Liga debut for Spartak against Nitra on 18 May 2019.
-He had played the entire match of the 0:1 away win that was sealed by a goal by David Depetris.
+Mesík made his Fortuna Liga debut for Spartak against Nitra on 18 May 2019 playing the full 90 minutes of a 1–0 away win that was sealed by a goal by David Depetris.
 This was Mesík's only appearance in the season.

 In the 2019–20 season, Mesík became a regular in the red-black jersey playing in 16 of 18 league rounds.
-He scored his first league goal against Nitra, in the third round, on 4 Augustu 2019, during a 2:0 home win, after a corner by Marko Tešija.
-He also scored a goal against a third league side Jednota Bánová in the cup, in a narrow 3:2 win.
+He scored his first league goal against Nitra, in the third round, on 4 August 2019, in a 2–0 home win, after a corner by Marko Tešija.
+He also scored a goal against a third league side Jednota Bánová in the cup, in a narrow 3–2 win.
 He also made appearances in the pre-season Czechoslovak Supercup, against Slavia Prague, as a late replacement for Jozef Menich, as well as unsuccessful Europa League qualifying campaign, against both Radnik Bijeljina and Lokomotiv Plovdiv.
 Overall, by January, Mesík had collected 23 competitive starts and 2 goals for Spartak.

 Nordsjælland

-On 28 January 2020, it was announced that Mesík was leaving Spartak Trnava, aged only 19 years old.
+On 28 January 2020, it was announced that Mesík was leaving Spartak Trnava, aged 19 years old.
 He had signed a five-year deal with Nordsjælland, playing in the Superliga.
 The club was battling for promotion for the season's championship group at the time of his arrival.
 He became a second Slovak to feature for the club with Stanislav Lobotka playing there few years before.

 On 31 August 2021, Mesík was loaned out to Norwegian club Stabæk Fotball for the rest of 2021.